Mobile Coverage Analysis using Crowdsourced Data: Conclusion and Future Work

 Finally, extending this framework to capture temporal and technological dimensions would yield significant value.
 Continuous monitoring could reveal dynamic coverage fluctuations, such as congestion, seasonal effects, or post-deployment improvements.
 Applying the methodology across multiple spectrum bands, technologies (e.g. 4G, 5G) or handsets would enable comparative analyses of network performance and technology evolution.

-In summary, the proposed method demonstrates that machine learning approach can be used to estimate mobile coverage boundaries from empirical crowdsourced data.
+In summary, the proposed method demonstrates that a machine-learning approach can be used to estimate mobile coverage boundaries from empirical crowdsourced data.
 This opens up new possibilities for network analysis, optimisation, and regulation.
-With further refinement and extension, this framework has a prospect of becoming a standard tool for mobile network coverage assessment in the era of machine learning.
+With further refinement and extension, this framework has the potential to become a standard tool for mobile network coverage assessment in the era of machine learning.

 \appendixtitles{no} \appendixstart

 The dataset used in this study originates from NetPerform \cite{vodafone_netperform}, Vodafone's crowdsourced measurement system for assessing empirical mobile network performance.
 NetPerform collects network experience data directly from mobile handsets via an embedded software development kit (SDK) integrated within user applications.
 The SDK passively records connectivity parameters during normal device usage, providing a large-scale, user-centred view of network performance.